Cedarhurst Senior Living logo

 Cooking

-This consists of regularly preparing meals for themselves.
+This consists of regularly preparing meals for yourself.

 This consists of the ability to obtain and take medications as directed.